Maps and Mapping

 The maps in Cicerone guidebooks are great.
 Do I need to buy the real maps?

 Yes, we recommend that you buy the best maps possible for the route you are tackling.
 The sketch or map extracts we use in the guidebooks are designed to help with planning your route, to show what you are getting into.
+When you are out particularly in remote or mountainous terrain, it can sometimes be vital that you have good information about the area, should you either be forced off-route, or just to identify features in the distance to aid navigation and enjoyment.
 For detailed on-the-ground navigation please see the maps recommended in each guide, where the author, drawing on all his experience of the region, indicates the maps he or she regards as best for the purpose.

 Where possible we have listed on the website the recommended maps with each book.
 Details are also included in all of our guidebooks.